Kofi Akpabli: Work

 Akpabli currently works as a lecturer at the Central University College in the Greater Accra Region where he teaches courses in Communication Studies as well as African Studies.

 Before working at Central University, he worked with the Ghana Tourist Board (now, Ghana Tourism Authority) for over a decade.
 He rose through the ranks; starting as a Resource officer in the Bolgatanga Office in the Upper East Region from 2000 to 2002 and finishing as a Principal Marketing officer at the Head Office of the Ghana Tourist Authority in Accra.
 Other portfolios he handled in the same organization include; Senior Marketing Officer in the Greater Accra Regional Office, Senior Resource Officer in the Bolgatanga Office.

 Between 1999 and 2000, Akpabli taught English Methodology at St. John Bosco Training College, Navrongo.

 Journalism

-While serving with the Tourism Board in Northern Ghana, Akpabli started freelancing for the Graphic Showbiz, a weekly newspaper of the Ghraphic Communication Group.
+While serving with the Tourism Board in Northern Ghana, Akpabli started freelancing for the Graphic Showbiz, a weekly newspaper of the Graphic Communication Group.
 His beat was on the environment and tourism issues.
 He also freelanced for the Daily Graphic, Ghanaian Times, Business and Financial Times Weekly Spectator, Public Agenda and The Daily Mail.